 I recently watched the film “Oblivion” in which the question was regularly asked throughout; “Are you an effective team?” and this got me thinking; what constitutes an effective team and how can I, as a leader and manager, contribute positively in making this a reality in my work place?
 As a leader and manager, I believe it is my responsibility to ensure I am continually growing and developing myself; and in leading by example, I expect the same from my team, facilitating this where possible.
 In undertaking a “Strengths Based Leadership” assessment (Gallop); the output identified that team’s want and need the following traits above all from their leaders: Trust, Compassion, Stability and Hope.
-Over the following few weeks I aim to produce a number of short articles addressing each these areas in brief with a view to identify, encourage and challenge both managers and leaders to meet these base needs.
+I have aimed to produce an article which hopefully addresses the area of Trust, in brief, with a view to identify, encourage and challenge both managers and leaders to meet these base needs.

 An effective team is a trusting team: